websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragment-comments.md

     ![You and other users can make comments to a fragment.](using-fragment-comments/images/03.png)

     Write a comment and click on the *Comment* button.
-To reply, simply type your reply and click on the *Reply* button.
+To reply to a comment, simply type your reply and click on the *Reply* button.

 1. You can click on the *Resolve* icon, if another user has answered a question or resolved an issue.